tfsec/tfsec.github.io/_docs/aws/dynamodb/table-customer-key.md

 ---
+title: aws-dynamodb-table-customer-key
-title: DynamoDB tables should use at rest encryption with a Customer Managed Key
+description: DynamoDB tables should use at rest encryption with a Customer Managed Key
 shortcode: aws-dynamodb-table-customer-key
 legacy: AWS092
 summary: DynamoDB tables should use at rest encryption with a Customer Managed Key